pantheon-systems/documentation/source/content/guides/quicksilver/02-install-script.md

 <Alert title="Note" type="info">

-WP-CFM should only be used to write changes to code in Dev and Multidev environments, where the code base is writable.
+You should only use WP-CFM to write changes to code in Dev and Multidev environments, where the code base is writable.
 Cloning databases between environments before saving WP-CFM bundles can result in loss of data.

 </Alert>